First impression on unpacking the Q702 test unit was the solid feel and clean, minimalist styling.

+For years Voice Over IP (VoIP) has been hyped and heralded as the next big driver for broadband adoption, but solutions have been either difficult to implement or unreliable.
+The ability to make inexpensive telephone calls from your PC isn't new, but MyNetFone has simplified the process tremendously.
 Users can register a username and password at the MyNetFone site (www.mynetfone.com.au) and buy a SoftFone (software phone) for $10.
 Customers can then buy pre-paid credit and use either a headset plugged directly into a soundcard or a dedicated USB handset to make VoIP calls.
 The SoftFone is available on CDROM, but just about every customer using the service will have a broadband connection and will rely on the downloaded version.
 The company claims in its marketing brochures that, "dial-up users are welcome too, but quality cannot always be guaranteed".
 Both Windows and Mac OS X platforms are supported as standard.

 There are a couple of plans on offer, starting with the base SuperSaver, which requires no upfront payments or monthly charges but attracts a higher call rate than the MegaSaver plan, which costs $9.95 per month.
 Both offer 10c untimed local calls, but the MegaSaver plan extends this to national calls, where SuperSaver incurs charges of 10c per minute, capped at $1.50 for 100 minutes.
 Both offer a fixed 29c per minute rate to mobiles, and calls to international numbers are charged at 2c per minute.
 One of the biggest benefits of the service is the inclusion of a DID/PSTN number, which allows regular telephone users to call you directly.
 You can receive incoming calls through the SoftFone just as you would a normal land-based telephone.
 The MegaSaver plan includes a DID/PSTN number in the $9.95 monthly fee, but SuperSaver users incur a $4.95 charge.
 Additional numbers can be bought for $4.95 each per month on either plan.